10 Famous Movies You Didn’t Know Were Filmed in Canada

 Check out 10 of the best movies that are actually set in Canada.

 Although set in Minnesota, this Oscar-winning comedy-drama was actually shot in and around Vancouver.
 Along with the Canadian filming locations, Juno also boasts impressive Canadian talent on both sides of the camera: Elliot Page was born and raised in Halifax, Michael Cera is a native of Brampton, Ontario, and director Jason Reitman hails from Montreal.

 Long ago, Hollywood discovered that certain Canadian locations exude European charm—a fact that could save them from having to cart entire productions across the Atlantic.
 Case in point: Catch Me If You Can.
 This biographical crime film starring Leonardo DiCaprio and Tom Hanks used Montreal as a stand-in for various areas in France.
 The Notre-Dame-des-Victoires in Quebec City, meanwhile, was used as the setting for a pivotal scene.

 These are the best movies on Netflix Canada, according to Rotten Tomatoes.

 American Psycho (2000)

 This controversial cult classic does an incredible job of using Toronto as a stand-in for New York City.
-Toronto-Dominion Centre is used as the office building of main character Patrick Bateman (Christian Bale).
-American Psycho‘s dance club scenes were shot in the Phoenix Concert Theatre, while Toronto pillars The Senator and the Omni King Edward Hotel’s Consort Bar double as one of the many restaurants the film’s characters frequent.
+Toronto-Dominion Centre serves as the office building of main character Patrick Bateman (Christian Bale).
+American Psycho‘s dance club scenes were shot in the Phoenix Concert Theatre, while Toronto pillars The Senator and the Omni King Edward Hotel’s Consort Bar are restaurants the film’s characters frequent.